-We've talked more than once here about how not just your content, but the form and formatting of your content, can make a big difference to your email deliverability.
-It's something on which we can not put too fine a point, as some people just don't get it - others don't believe it - and yet others feel that it shouldn't matter, gosh darnit, especially if their list building practices are kosher and their users really want their email.
-But it does matter.
+If you want to improve email deliverability it's important not to neglect how your email looks, including the formatting!
+We've talked more than once here about how not just your content, but even the formatting of your content, can make a big difference to your email deliverability.
+It can either improve email deliverability, or it can hinder it.
+It's something on which we cannot put too fine a point, as some people just don't get it, others don't believe it, and still others feel that it shouldn't matter, gosh darnnit, especially if their list building practices are kosher and their users really want their email.

 Last week we talked about how if your email is not "mobile friendly", that is, if it doesn't render well on mobile devices, your email will not bring you the results for which you are hoping.
 And because once someone reads your email on their mobile device, they aren't as likely to read it on their computer, this is very important.
 Remember that open and click-through rates can directly affect your deliverability.